PierreBeylard/Coursera_data_sciences/SQL/SQL.md

 _left outer join or left join_ display all rows of left table and matching rows from right table  SELECT B.BORROWER_ID, B.LAST_NAME, L_BORROWER_ID, L_LOAN_DATE from BORROWER B LEFT JOIN LOAN L ON B.BORROWER_ID = L.BORROWER_ID
 _right outer join or right join_ display all rows of right table and matchin rows form left table  SELECT B.BORROWER_ID, B.LAST_NAME, L_BORROWER_ID, L_LOAN_DATE from BORROWER B RIGHT JOIN LOAN L ON B.BORROWER_ID = L.BORROWER_ID
 _full outer join or full join_ : return all rows from both tables SELECT B.BORROWER_ID, B.LAST_NAME, L_BORROWER_ID, L_LOAN_DATE from BORROWER B FULL JOIN LOAN L ON B.BORROWER_ID = L.BORROWER_ID

+## Querying with Python

+You may be issuing queries in a notebook by first assigning them to Python variables.
+In such cases if your query contains double quotes for example, to specify a mixed case column name, you could differentiate the quotes by using single quotes for the Python variable to enclose this SQL query and double quotes for the column names.
+For example, selectQuery ='select "Id" from dogs.'

+Now, what if you need to specify single quotes within the query, for example, to specify a value in the where clause?
+In this case you can use backslash as the escape character as follows: select Query = 'select * from dogs where "Name_of_Dog"=\'Huggy\' '

+Use \ backslash to split the query in multiple lines
+%sql select "Id," Name_of_Dog," \
+	from dogs \
+	where"Name_of_Dog" = 'Huggy.'

+When using SQL magic, you can use the double percent SQL in the first line of the cell in Jupyter Notebooks.
+It implies that the rest of the content of the cell is to be interpreted by SQL magic.
+For example :
+%% sql
+select "Id", "Name_of_dog,"
+	from dogs
+	where "Name_of_dog = 'Huggy.'
+When using %% sql the backslash is not needed at the end of each line.

+## Getting a list of tables with their attributes :
+- In DB2 this catalog is called syscat tables.
+- In SQL Server, it's information schema tables
+- In Oracle it's all tables or user tables.

+ex for db2 :
+SELECT TABSCHEMA, TABNAME,CREATE_TIME FROM syscat.tables WHERE tabschema = 'DB2USERNAME'

+ex for DB2- obtain column names :
+SELECT * FROM syscat.columns WHERE tabname= 'DOGS'

+ex for DB2 : Obtain specific columns properties :
+SELECT distinct(name), coltype, lenght FROM sysibm.syscolumns WHERE tabname='Dogs' ;